jcharbneau/buffet_indicator/README.md

 # Buffet Indicator project
-This is an example end-to-end project to develop a process and the necessary tools to support retrieving, processing, publishing and presentation of the data to understand the economic outlook based on Buffets Indicator rule.
+This is an example end-to-end project to demonstrate a process and the necessary tools to support retrieving, processing, publishing and presentation of the data to understand the economic outlook based on Buffets Indicator rule.
 ![HomePage Screenshot](project_notes/screenshots/homepage.png)
 ![Charts Screenshot](project_notes/screenshots/charts.png)